Tool Packs and Installed Assets

 - Successful installs report the final scope chosen for each pack, including

-project + userwhen both installs are preserved, and auto-sync every scope touched by the install or migration - Install-triggered auto-sync limits removal planning to the canonical entries from the pack that was just installed, so stale manifest drift in unrelated packs does not delete other provider views
+project + userwhen a pack is installed in both, and auto-sync only the scopes actually changed by the install so untouched scopes are never re-synced or pruned - Install-triggered auto-sync limits removal planning to the canonical entries from the pack that was just installed, so stale manifest drift in unrelated packs does not delete other provider views

 - Use